k98kurz/hacknwa-merkleasy-article/article.md

 has worked for those who use it.
-However, the verification of transactions by miners and nodes requires a full UTXO (unspent transaction output) set to be maintained, and some UTXOs date back to the first few blocks, so in practice it has not been a practice for miners and node operators to store trimmed blocks;
+However, the verification of transactions by miners and nodes requires a full UTXO (unspent transaction output) set to be maintained, and some UTXOs date back to the first few blocks, so in practice it has not been standard for miners and node operators to store trimmed blocks; it remains possible to remove transactions without any outstanding UTXOs from blocks without sacrificing forward security, but new nodes require full blocks to verify the history of the chain, so this has not caught on.

-it remains possible to remove transactions without any outstanding UTXOs from blocks without sacrificing forward security, but new nodes require full blocks to verify the history of the chain, so this has not caught on.
+See the Bitcoin whitepaper section 7.
+Reclaiming Disk Space for the original specification of this data structure and the block pruning scheme.

 ### Public key infrastructure